type0-1/myshell-ca216/manual/readme.md

 myshell is a simple shell/command line interpreter created in the C programming language, which enables you to interact with the computer's operating system by providing basic functionality for executing commands, managing different processes, and manipulating files.

-## *INTERNAL COMMANDS & DESCRIPTIONS*
+## *INTERNAL COMMANDS*

 myshell supports a wide range of built-in commands for you to execute.
 These said commands are referred to as *'Internal Commands'*.

+When you enter one of these internal commands into `myshell`, myshell recognizes it as a built-in command and executes it using its own process.

 These internal commands are listed below and allow you to execute a range of useful commands.

 * `cd`:-> Change the current directory or print the current directory if only 'cd' is invoked
 *  `clr`:-> Clears the screen, equivalent to 'clear'